zDania4/blocklist/domains.md

 > [!NOTE]
 > A \* marks a domain that has multiple TLDs covered.

-The following domains have rules in this blocklist:
+The following domains have rules and are covered by this blocklist:

 ![](https://www.google.com/s2/favicons?sz=16&domain=3movs.com) 3movs.com
 ![](https://www.google.com/s2/favicons?sz=16&domain=allfansleak.net) allfansleak.net